BMO Performance Chequing Account

 No single chequing account will be the best choice for everyone, so thoroughly compare your options before picking your new account.

 As people rely more and more on online banking for their everyday money management, choosing an account that comes with a well-designed mobile app is a must.
-The Bank of Canada’s 2022 Methods-of-Payment Survey Report stated that bank mobile apps had the highest adoption rate, at 21%, compared to other financial apps.
+According to our recent Finder: Consumer Sentiment Survey January 2025, 48.95% of Canadians rely on their rely primarily on their bank’s mobile app to manage their banking.

 You can easily compare app ratings for providers of each of the best bank accounts in Canada below.

-Of the big banks on our list of best chequing accounts, the National Bank mobile app is rated the best according to customer reviews, with the highest user ratings across both iOS and Android, followed closely by Scotiabank.
+Of the big banks on our list of best chequing accounts, the Scotiabank mobile app is rated the best according to customer reviews, with the highest user ratings across both iOS and Android, followed closely by BMO.

-As for online-only banks, the Neo Financial app has the highest user rating in both app stores followed by Tangerine and PC Financial.
+As for online-only banks, both Tangerine and Neo Financial app are tied for the highest user ratings in both app stores, followed by EQ Bank.

 A chequing account in Canada, also called a transactional account, is a day-to-day bank account where you can deposit your paycheques, transfer money, pay bills from, deposit cash into and withdraw cash from via an ATM.
 These accounts don’t typically offer options to earn interest, but instead focus on offering features to help you manage your expenses.